LL-Pengfei/CS1010-AY1819S1-Personal/docs/13-call-stack.md

 ![stack](figures/stack/stack.003.png)

-When a function returns, the stack frame for `sum` is removed.
+When a function returns, the stack frame for `add` is removed.
 The variables `sum`, `a`, `b` crumble into dust and no longer exist in the memory.
 The value of the variable being returned (`sum` in this case) is then copied back to the stack frame of the `main` (the _callee_).
 In this example, this value is copied into the memory location of `y`.

 ![stack](figures/stack/stack.004.png)